 CIRCULAR FOOD RECOVERY AND WASTE DIVERSION PILOT

 Circular Innovation Council and Our Food Future are creating Canada’s first circular food economy in Guelph-Wellington by reimagining how we produce, distribute, sell, and consume food.
-We imagine a food system where everyone can access nutritious food, nothing is wasted, and we collaboratively tackle our most complex food challenges.
+We have now launched a pilot to support a food system where everyone can access nutritious food, nothing is wasted, and we collaboratively tackle our most complex food challenges.

 It is estimated that individuals and households in Canada waste more than $10 billion worth of food annually.
 When taking into consideration manufacturing and processing that figure rises to $21 billion.
 Expanding the value chain to include infrastructure, (e.g., transport, restaurants, retailers) estimates peg the value of waste food at more than $49 billion annually.